-- "If only I hadn't let such-and-such a chance pass me by."
+- "If only I hadn't let X chance pass me by."

-- Anything dating related, e.g., "I should have talked to that person", "I should have said yes when that person asked me out", "I should have made a move on that person when I had a chance", etc.
+- Anything dating related, e.g., "I should have talked to that guy", "I should have said yes when _____ asked me out", "I should have made a move on her when I had a chance", etc.

-You're never going to totally get over your regrets
+You're never going to totally get over all your regrets

 You tend to be more regretful when your life currently isn't going so well